Gum Disease Plano, TX

 Can gums grow back?

 Gum tissue won’t grow on its own.
-However, we can surgically replace the gum tissue to improve aesthetics and oral health.
+However, we can surgically replace it to improve aesthetics and oral health.
 Gum grafting takes healthy tissue from another area of the mouth and transplants it into the gums.

 We recommend grafting if you lose your gum tissue due to gum disease.
 This treatment will also prevent tooth loss.